MrDiver/ArmSimulator/README.md

 This project is for educational purposes.
 The final product will represent a Simulator for basic ARM processor behavior.
 The first version aims at comepletely emulating the ARMv4 infrastructure and the complete instruction set.

+### Download and Install

+Click on the releases tab in the top bar or click on https://github.com/MrDiver/ArmSimulator/releases.
+There you can find all the versions.
+To download just click on the assets button below the release and download the archive that matches your operating system.
+After that extract the files and run the ArmSimulator executable.

 ### Planned Features
 - More Commands
 - Adding an error listener to the parser for error highlighting